Mule Gulch Open Space

 Erik Glen, Executive Director of Colorado Cattlemen’s Agricultural Land Trust, describes the importance of this landscape-scale conservation effort and the Mule Gulch property’s substantial conservation values: “The eastern plains region of Colorado contains one of the nation’s largest single remaining expanses of native prairie.
 Prairies represent rich and fertile landscapes that provide food, fiber, and energy, as well as valued resources including erosion control, nutrient cycling, water purification and recharge, and wildlife habitat.
 Conservation of the Mule Gulch Open Space adds to a growing core of native prairie forever preserved.
 Moreover, the proximity and connectivity of this property to previously conserved properties on the Front Range provides a unique conservation opportunity and is a huge win for the success of conserving the native prairies that define our eastern plains.”

 In addition to the natural values inherent to native prairie, Mule Gulch Open Space provides sweeping views of West Bijou Creek and the Front Range and offers exciting opportunities for public access and recreation.
 While the property is not currently open to the public, it will eventually be made available for recreational uses such as hiking, horseback riding, wildlife viewing, birding, and picnicking.

-While a natural resource inventory and planning for the site are completed, the Mule Gulch Open Space will remain in agricultural use.
+While a natural resource inventory and planning for the site are being completed, the Mule Gulch Open Space will remain in agricultural use.
 The property has historically supported cropland and much of the acreage is currently rotated for wheat production, with planting occurring on different portions of the property in alternating years.
 Arapahoe County currently leases four other properties for agriculture, including the adjacent Bijou Basin Open Space, and is proud to preserve the area’s agricultural heritage by keeping rural lands in ranching and crop production.